 What does end of support mean for you?

 When the date is reached Microsoft will no longer provide any technical assistance and, most importantly, no longer provide security updates.
 This means that if you continue to use any of these products after Jan 2020 then you may be exposed to security vulnerabilities which could compromise your entire network, including newer operating systems.
 For instance, if ransomware can infect a Windows 7 machine through an unpatched security vulnerability then the ransomware may be able to encrypt all the data on your servers, even if the servers are brand new Server 2016 servers.

 What should you do before Jan 2020?

-Our team is more than happy to help you assess how much Windows 7, Server 2008 and SQL 2008 you have in your environment and recommend how to transition to the newer software.
-Give us a call today on 1300 766 661.
+Our team is more than happy to help you assess the extent of Windows 7, Server 2008 and SQL 2008 in your current environment and to recommend how to transition to the newer software.
+Give us a call today.